avlihachev/obsidian-workout-ai-tracker/README.md

   duration as "Duration (min)",
   totalVolume as "Volume (kg)"
 FROM "Workouts"
-WHERE program = "Day 1 - Спина и бицепс"
+WHERE program = "Day 1 - Back and Biceps"
 SORT date DESC
 ```